 Looking back at your time at Ball State, was there a professor that really made an impact on you?

-One of my favorite professors has to be Terry Heifitz.
+One of my favorite professors has to be Terry Heifetz.
 He was just someone that really showed he cared about his students.
 He always acknowledged what students had to say and if you needed any advice he was the professor that you would go to.
-Heifitz was the person that really encouraged me and told me that news was something I was good at.
-There is always that one person in your life that tells you that you have the skills to succeed and looking back, Terry Heifitz was that person for me.
+Heifetz was the person that really encouraged me and told me that news was something I was good at.
+There is always that one person in your life that tells you that you have the skills to succeed and looking back, Terry Heifetz was that person for me.

 How did the skills you learned from your time at Ball State, give you an edge in the job market?